kamei722/mochimochi-janken/README.md

 - Font: KF Himaji Fude (KFひま字ふで) - https://www.kfstudio.net
 - Background Music: BGMer - http://bgmer.net

-## Play the Game
-The game is available to play on my portfolio website: [Portfolio Link]

 ## License
 MIT License - See the [LICENSE](LICENSE) file for details.